giacomelli/jumpstart/README.md

 jumpstart is a command-line tool to create new C# projects from prebuilt/templates.

 As experienced developers it's very common we have some kind of template solution when we start a new project.
-Maybe is the latest project we work on, maybe is a very good template we used all time to start a bootstrap of specific kind of project.
+Maybe it's the latest project we work on, maybe it's a very good template we used every time to start a bootstrap of specific kind of project.

 I created jumpstart to simplify the process of create the new project based on those templates or prebuilt solutions.

-The idea of tool was born a long time ago and became a little stronger every time that I had to create a new project solution and had to create all the solution by hand, but when I saw the message bellow in the [http://xamarin.com/prebuilt](http://xamarin.com/prebuilt ) page I decide to finaly write the tool... and the name was very clear, almost.
+The idea of the tool was born a long time ago and became a little stronger every time that I had to create a new project solution and had to create all the solution by hand, but when I saw the message bellow in the [http://xamarin.com/prebuilt](http://xamarin.com/prebuilt ) page I decided to finally write the tool... and the name was very clear, almost.

 ![](docs/images/Xamarin-jumpstart-message.png)

-> The first name that I thought to the tool was prebuilt, but later my friend [@GiusepeCasagrande](https://github.com/GiusepeCasagrande) convinced me that jumpstart was really better name... and he was right!
+> The first name that I thought to the tool was prebuilt, but later, my friend [@GiusepeCasagrande](https://github.com/GiusepeCasagrande) convinced me that jumpstart was really better name... and he was right!

 --------

-##How it works?
+##How does it work?
 jumpstart is very simple, it get a folder with a template solution and copy it to a new folder replacing the root namespace of the template to the new project namespace.

-So, a template folder like this:
+A template folder like this:
 ```shell
 jumpstart-template/MyClass.cs
 jumpstart-template/Properties